mahldcat/jacobscienceproject/README.md

 * We both have never used Google Earth to produce maps
 * He only has a basic understanding of spreadsheets
 * He has never used mermaid (markup) to produce graphics
+* Zoom conferencing software (to produce the recording)